Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 ### Per-Core Profile Overrides

-The script allows you to define custom profiles for specific MiSTer cores by using the `profiles_config.sh` file.
-This file should be in the same directory as the main script and contains variable definitions for core-specific profiles.

-To create per-core profile overrides, simply edit `profiles_config.sh` and add entries like the examples below:
+To create per-core profile overrides, edit `profiles_config.sh` and add or uncomment entries like the examples below:

 ```bash
 # profiles_config.sh